 There will be an in-class midterm counting for 20%, and a final exam counting for 40% of the course grade.
 The final exam will cover the entire course.
-There will also be 5 assignments counting for 30% of the course grade, and class participation will count for 10%.
+There will also be 4 assignments counting for 24% of the course grade as well as an in-class quiz counting for 6%, and class participation will count for 10%.